shinobi3D/techartist-portfolio-website/content/projects/_index.md

 ![Jane Banner](/images/jane-banner.jpg)
 **JANE** on **AppleTV** - [Trailer](https://www.youtube.com/watch?v=b9l67pSyI0U)

  I was really excited to find out that our team over at Sinkin Ship Ent. won the Emmy for best VFX on a children's show.
 I worked on a number of rigs for this produciton, about 6 or 7 of the animals featured throughout the episodes.
 Including the Bees, Dragonfly, Shark, Polar Bear, and Flying Fox.
-One of the great perks of working on this project was the anatomy lessons from the consultant whos name escapes me right now.
-Access to some of his anatomical and evolutionary knowledge helped push the final product.
+One of the great perks of working on this project was the anatomy lessons from Stuart Sumida, the film industries leading animal anatomy expert.

  ---